Clarity In The Tatum ControversyCulture Thursday, April 19th, 2012

 We learned this week that the plagerism accusation against Tatum that was posted by Deadspin in November, which had Tatum stealing a blog regarding Villanova basketball and claiming the information enclosed as his own, was at the very least a miscommunication between Tatum and his immediate supervisor.

 Not only did Tatum’s supervisor fail to make him aware that another writer’s blog was the source of the material, he also did not edit the blog posted by Tatum, as was his job to do.
-Had he done so, the supervisor would have seen that Tatum did not realize what what he was working with.
-And the whole problem would have been averted.
+Had he done so, the supervisor would have seen that Tatum did not realize what he was working with and the whole problem would have been averted.

 Tatum was called on the carpet due to the mix-up, and given a one-week unpaid suspension.

 Had it been a pure case of plagerism, Tatum would have been fired immediately